The MSP Institute is working closely with partners from the public, civil society, and private sectors.

 Depending on the project, the MSP Institute can pull together coalitions and teams of experts to collaborate.

-Gender and Chemicals: our work on gender and chemicals is aimed at improving integration of gender in international and national chemicals and waste management, and increase the participation of women’s organisations and gender experts in the SAICM process and the Ad hoc open-ended working group on a science-policy panel to contribute further to the sound management of chemicals and waste and to prevent pollution.
+Gender and Chemicals: our work on gender and chemicals is aimed at improving integration of gender in international and national chemicals and waste management, and increase the participation of women’s organisations and gender experts in the Global Framework on Chemicals (formerly SAICM) process and the Ad hoc open-ended working group on a science-policy panel to contribute further to the sound management of chemicals and waste and to prevent pollution.

-ICCM5 made several gender-related decisions, including a specific resolution on gender, which we helped to prepare.
-We also officially launched the Gender & Chemicals Partnership (G&CP), that MSP Institute is proud to serve as the Secretariat (more about the G&CP at www.gender-chemicals.org/partnership and www.gandcp.org).
+We officially launched the Gender & Chemicals Partnership (G&CP) at ICCM5, and MSP Institute is proud to serve as the Secretariat for this international multi-stakeholder partnership (also see www.gender-chemicals.org/partnership and www.gandcp.org).

+Since 2017, we conducted a gender analysis (issues, policy processes) and a stakeholder analysis in the area of gender & chemicals, serving as a fundament for communication and engagement activities and policy suggestions.
 We are running blog series and webinar series on specific issues in the context of gender and chemicals, developed information material and a brief info movie, produce position papers and statements, and more.
+The work has been supported by the German Federal Ministry of Environment, Nature Conservation, Building and Nuclear Safety.

 We have also completed a project to develop a Gender Road Map for implementation of gender mainstreaming in chemicals policy at national level.
 This was supported by the German Environment Agency and the German Environment Ministry.